Heat kernel estimates for pseudodifferential operators, fractional Laplacians and Dirichlet-to-Neumann operators: Semigroups generated by sectorially elliptic pseudodifferential operators

 where $\Cal C$ is a suitable curve going in the positive direction around the spectrum of $P $; it can be taken as the boundary of $W_{r_0,\varepsilon }$ for a small $\varepsilon $.
 In the local coordinate patch the symbol is (for any $M\in{\Bbb N}_0$)

 A prominent example is $e^{-t\sqrt\Delta \,}$ where $\Delta $ denotes the (nonnegative) Laplace-Beltrami operator on $M$.
-This is a Poisson operator from $M$ to $M\times\crp$ as defined in the Boutet de Monvel calculus ([B71], cf.\ also [G96]), when $t$ is identified with $x_{n+1}$.
-When $M$ is replaced by ${\Bbb R}^n$, its kernel is the well-known Poisson kernel for the operator solving the Dirichlet problem for $\Delta $ on ${\Bbb R}^{n+1}_+$.
+This is a Poisson operator from $M$ to $M\times\crp$ as defined in the Boutet de Monvel calculus (\cite{B71}, cf.\ also \cite{G96}), when $t$ is identified with $x_{n+1}$.
+When $M$ is replaced by ${\Bbb R}^n$, its kernel is the well-known Poisson kernel